MohammadUmar5/Github_Committer_vsCode/README.md

 - A GitHub account.
 - Git installed on your system.
 - A workspace folder open in VS Code with a valid Git repository initialized.
+- For now it commits and push to "main" branch only.

 ---